MDU-PHL/bohra/README.md

                         executed. (default: False)
   --gubbins, -g         If you would like to run gubbins.
 NOT IN USE YET -
-                        PLEASE DO NOT USE (default: False)
+                        PLEASE DO NOT USE (default: False) --cluster, -clst      If you are running Bohra on a cluster.
+Note if set you will need to provide a cluster.json file and a run_snakemake.sh, you can see examples on the documentation page.
+  --json                Path to cluster.json - required if --cluster is set --run-snake           Path to run_snakemake.sh - required if --cluster is set
 ```

 ### Rerun